maheshshinde/PaymentGateway/readme.md

 *	Reporting: To provide valuable insights, a separate Reporting Service needs to be developed.

-*	Scalability: To ensure scalability and maintainability as the system grows, need to create distinct services for Banking, Validation, and Data Masking,
+*	Scalability: To ensure scalability and maintainability as the system grows, need to create distinct services for Banking, Validation, and Data Masking
+*	Caching: Caching for read operations.

 *	Resilience: Need to include the Polly library for resilience.